LouLeBlanc/myrand/README.md

       <count> must be an integer greater than 0.
     myrand -h
-      display help information for myrand and exit. myrand -v
+      display help information for myrand and exit.
-      display version information for myrand and exit.

   Return Values
     0                success